april19833/currency-1.5/contracts/README.md

 Below is the proposed redesign.
 The redesign makes the following key changes:

-- Replace proxies with system of Getter / Setters
+- Replace proxies with a system of Getter / Setters
-  - As described in the section on permission based authorization, almost all contracts (other than ECO, ECOx and the Root Policy Address) will be de-proxied and converted into the permission based authorization model.
+  - As described in the section on permission-based authorization, almost all contracts (other than ECO, ECOx and the Root Policy Address) will be de-proxied and converted into the permission-based authorization model.
   - All core contracts will have “getter” and “setter” functions.
 “Getter” functions will allow external contracts and EOAs to read the neighbors of contracts.
 “Setter” functions will allow an authorized setter (almost always the Root Policy Address), to set the downstream dependencies for various specified function calls.
-  - All contracts will have a “Only Policy” and “Only Policy” function, which will specify the designated contract that can change any role in the contract.
+  - All contracts will have an “Only Policy” and “Only Policy” function, which will specify the designated contract that can change any role in the contract.
-- Eliminate Currency Timer → TrusteeGovernance maintains bi-weekly cycle through internal timelocks
+- Eliminate Currency Timer → TrusteeGovernance maintains a bi-weekly cycle through internal timelocks
   - Instead of maintaining a monolithic generation timer, this architecture proposes the Monetary Governance timer to be managed independently of the Currency Governance timer.
-  - This specification proposes that this is done using an internal enumeration in the TrusteeGovernance contract, which cycles through the stages each Monetary Policy cycle.
+  - This specification proposes that this is done using an internal enumeration in the TrusteeGovernance contract, which cycles through the stages of each Monetary Policy cycle.
 All other contracts will be agnostic to this cycle, and not need to know about the specific timing of the cycle.
   - This also means that the concept of a “generation” for a Monetary Policy cycle will not be unique, but internal to each TrusteeGovernance contract, which will contain its own monotonic counter that will act as a sort of “generation” counter for that contract.
   - Each TrustedNodes Contract holds one cohort Instead of requiring the TrustedNodes contract to track multiple cohorts (or elected Trustee groups), the Permission-Based authorization model allows for each cohort to be deployed and elected with a new contract.